Skip to Content

 Refinishing Yellowing Trim

-While many people use Krylon paint to refresh these plastic surfaces, that requires taping off nearby areas and finding the right paint so that it doesn’t look unnatural.
-An easier way to refresh them back to their original white luster is to use hydrogen peroxide.
+While many people use Krylon paint to refresh these plastic surfaces, it requires taping off nearby areas and selecting the right paint to avoid an unnatural appearance.
+A simpler way to restore them to their original white luster is to use hydrogen peroxide.

-For larger pieces such as exterior grates or covers, you might be better off using a crème peroxide developer found in hair salons and/or hair coloring kits.
-Again, just clean the plastic piece, spread the peroxide crème on the entire surface (wear gloves!), wrap it in cellophane and set it in the sun.
+For larger pieces, such as exterior grates or covers, you may be better off using a crème peroxide developer, which is often found in hair salons and/or hair coloring kits.
+Again, just clean the plastic piece, spread the peroxide crème on the entire surface (wear gloves!), wrap it in cellophane, and set it in the sun.
 Before you know it, you’ll have grates, covers, trim, and fixtures that look brand new.

-Just keep in mind that if your white plastic has aged long enough that it’s turned yellow, it may also have become brittle.
-So be extra careful handling it to ensure you don’t break it while trying to whiten it.
-No sense turning a minor improvement project into a more major repair! ????♂️
+Just keep in mind that if your white plastic has aged long enough to turn yellow, it may also have become brittle.
+Be extra careful when handling it to ensure you don’t break it while trying to whiten it.
+No sense turning a minor improvement project into a major repair!

 Broken Water Pump